-Tummy tuck surgery, also known as “abdominoplasty”, is a procedure that produces a flatter and more slender abdomen by removing excess skin and fat.
+Tummy tuck, also known as “abdominoplasty,” is a plastic surgery procedure that produces a flatter and more slender abdomen by removing excess skin and fat.
 This procedure can also tighten stretched abdominal muscles to achieve a more toned midsection.

 If you answer “yes” to any of the following questions, a tummy tuck may be right for you: